RiyadhKh4n/blocknews/TESTING.md

 ## [CSS Validation](https://jigsaw.w3.org/css-validator/)

-The errors which can be seen on the screen shot above are coming from Front-Awesome, not my project so can be ignored.
+The errors which can be seen on the screen shot below are coming from Front-Awesome, not my project, so can be ignored.

 ![CSS](docs/readme/w3ccss.png)